The Big Lie

 Life goes on, and “business as usual” continues, and the corporate (“mainstream”) media don’t make any fuss about those past lies.
-This normalization gives many people the feeling that those were ancient times, that somehow the lying has faded away, that now we live in a different kind of world where such things could never happen.
+This normalization gives many people the feeling that those were ancient times, that somehow the lying has faded away, that now we live in a different kind of world where such things would never happen again.

 But our government’s structure has not changed.
 Our rules and methods for electing politicians have not changed.
 Objectively there is no reason to believe the lying has diminished.
-Actually, the lying has become more frequent, as business and government have merged, and as they have become better organized, with the use of computers etc. It’s gotten to where, whenever I hear a statement on a new subject, my default initial reaction is to assume that our government is lying, unless and until I hear persuasive evidence to the contrary.
+Actually, the lying has become more frequent, as business and government have merged, and as they have become better organized, with the use of computers etc. It’s gotten to where, whenever I hear a statement on a new subject, my default initial reaction is to assume that our government is lying, unless and until I hear strongly persuasive evidence to the contrary.

 The falsehood isn’t always a lie.
 In some cases, it would be better described as a mistake, because it is believed by the person telling it.
 On the other hand, in many cases the person repeating the falsehood doesn’t give the matter much thought, and doesn’t really care whether it’s true.
 For instance, government-friendly corporate newscasters repeat whatever the government says without ever questioning it, perhaps without ever thinking about it, in order to keep their access, their prestige, their high-salaried jobs.
 In still other cases, the person telling the falsehood both believes and disbelieves it simultaneously, an instance of the “doublethink” that George Orwell described in his novel 1984.